huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 If the diffusion model community released a new model, pipeline, or scheduler that you would like to see in the Diffusers library, please provide the following information:

 * Short description of the diffusion pipeline, model, or scheduler and link to the paper or public release.
-* Link to the implementation of it is open-source.
+* Link to any of its open-source implementation.
 * Link to the model weights if they are available.

 If you are willing to contribute to the model yourself, let us know so we can best guide you.
-Also, don't forget tag the author by GitHub handle if you can find it.
+Also, don't forget tag the original author of the component (model, scheduler, pipeline, etc.) by GitHub handle if you can find it.

 You can open a request for a model/pipeline/scheduler [here](https://github.com/huggingface/diffusers/issues/new?assignees=&labels=New+model%2Fpipeline%2Fscheduler&template=new-model-addition.yml).